 Entrepreneur visa requirements

-On the one hand, it is absolutely true that in order to get this visa there is no minimum investment (neither in the company nor in the country in general), and that you do not need to have any hired workers for your application to get approved.
+On one hand, it is absolutely true that in order to get this visa there is no minimum investment (neither in the company nor in the country in general), and you do not need to hire any employees.

 However, this may not be the right path in many cases.

-Due to the complicated requirements of this residence permit, it is likely that the business idea you had in mind is valid to get your application approved.
+Due to the complicated requirements of this residence permit, it could be that the business idea you have in mind is not enough to have your application approved.

 As you can see, there is quite a bit to consider.
-Therefore, you should make sure you comply with the requirements below to avoid wasting time and money on an application that will end up being denied.
+Therefore, you should make sure you comply with these requirements to avoid wasting time and money on an application that will end up being denied.

 Thus, our recommendation is that you contact our team of lawyers before starting with the procedure, and carefully explain your situation and business idea so that our expert lawyers can confirm if the project will be valid or not.

 You can do it now through the following form (or keep reading to understand these requirements in detail):